 Public Delay = Private Profit

 The main purpose of these distortions is to spread FUD (Fear, Uncertainty, and Doubt) to cause likely EV buyers to hesitate.
 To understand why anyone would do this, it’s important to understand the enormous sums of money at stake.
 There are huge incentives to lie, and no shortage of liars chasing their thirty pieces of silver.
 The most obvious example is oil companies, which face drastic revenue reductions in the short term, followed by writing off trillions in assets over the longer term, from widespread EV adoption.

 In 2019, a fairly typical year, the U.S. consumed about 140 billion gallons of gasoline, about one-quarter of world consumption.
 At $2.00 per gallon, that’s over a quarter trillion dollars, just in the U.S. And since each new internal combustion vehicle sold locks in up to 20 more years of oil consumption, that’s a lot of incentive for spreading FUD to would-be EV buyers.

 Gasoline demand is highly inelastic, meaning price changes induce minimal demand changes.
 But this dynamic works in the reverse as well: minor demand changes induce major price changes.
 If a relatively small percentage of drivers switch to EVs and demand for gas goes down, gas prices will drop dramatically.
-If low prices become the norm, “proven reserves” will be worthless.
+If low prices then become the norm, many “proven reserves” will become worthless.